If This World Were Mine

-"If This World Were Mine" is a 1967 song by soul music duo Marvin Gaye and Tammi Terrell from their album United.
+"If This World Were Mine" is a 1967 song by soul duo Marvin Gaye and Tammi Terrell from their album United.
 Written solely by Gaye, it was one of the few songs they recorded without Ashford & Simpson writing or producing.
-When it was released as a single in November 1967 as the B-side to the duo's "If I Could Build My Whole World Around You", it hit the Billboard pop singles chart, peaking at number sixty-eight, and peaked at number twenty-seven on the Billboard R&B singles chart.
-Gaye would later put the song into his set list during his last tours in the early-1980s as he performed a medley of his hits with Terrell.
-The song was covered a year later by Joe Bataan on the 1968 Fania Allstars LP Live at the Red Garter, Vol. 2, and in 1969 by Ambrose Slade (pre-Slade) on their album Beginnings.
+When it was released as a single in November 1967 as the B-side to the duo's "If I Could Build My Whole World Around You", it hit the Billboard pop singles chart, peaking at number 68, and peaked at number 27 on the Billboard R&B singles chart.
+Gaye would later put the song into his set list during his last tours in the early 1980s as he performed a medley of his hits with Terrell.